Feministische Organisation von Planerinnen und Architektinnen: Aims and activities

-FOPA's goals include: to develop and promote feminist positions in architecture, planning and environmental and construction industry politics; to address gender discrimination against women in the field; to increase women's involvement in planning and development, under the broader aim to change the spatial-built environment for the interests of women and the women's movement.
+FOPA's goals include: developing and promoting feminist positions in architecture, planning and environmental and construction industry politics; addressing gender discrimination against women in the field; increasing women's involvement in planning and development, under the broader aim to change the spatial-built environment for the interests of women and the women's movement.

 Between 1983 and 2004, FOPA published the magazine FREI.RÄUME (free spaces) on the subject of feminist theory and practice in the planning, design, architecture and building.
 The magazine title (Frei.Räume Streitschrift) is itself a play on words that reflects the creators' agenda: merging the German words "Streiten", meaning "to fight", and "Zeitschrift", magazine.
 The group has also held numerous exhibitions, conferences and seminars.